sebastinas/python-libdiscid/docs/installation.rst

 On Debian based systems, the dependencies are only an `apt-get` away::

- apt-get install cython libdiscid-dev python-pkgconfig
+ apt-get install cython3 libdiscid-dev python3-pkgconfig

 `Cython` and `pkgconfig` are also available via `PyPI`__::